CESNET/connector-kerberos/README.md

 Update is translated to the proper rename, change password, or modify Kadm5 library calls on the Kerberos principal.

+**Name**: the account id is the principal name with the realm suffix.
+Connector will understand the plain name without the realm too, but beware such principal is in the default realm, not the realm configured in the connector.
+Best practice is always using the realm suffix.

-Note, the Kerberos principal flags are represented in schema using particular flag attributes and also by integer mask *attributes*.
+**Kerberos principal flags**: they are represented in schema using particular flag attributes and also by integer mask *attributes*.
 Also enable/disable is represented by *allowTix* flag.
 If any combination of values is used during modification:

 * particular flag attributes has precedence over *attributes*
 * enable/disable state has precedence over *allowTix*